Stereotaxic Impactor – (Precise Spinal Cord Impactor)

 The piston utilizes the tips of different sizes and geometry to induce brain trauma in the neural tissue.
 The researchers can adjust the strike speed from 0.5m/s to 3m/s according to the research requirement.
 Furthermore, the stereotaxic impactor enables the experimenters to control the dwell time (time range 60s) and the strike depth (0-10mm) with time accuracy of 1ms and depth accuracy of 0.01mm.
-The apparatus supports a variety of gas supply, containing 9/16 ʺ and φ8 fast connection, easy to connect oxygen tanks or aerostatic press.
+The apparatus supports a variety of gas supplies, containing 9/16 ʺ and φ8 fast connection, easy-to-connect oxygen tanks, or aerostatic press.

 Traumatic brain injuries are researched on models and prototypes to evaluate underlying mechanisms and to test potential therapeutic candidates.
 To create the controlled cortical impact model for brain injury study following protocol should be followed.

 - Place the device on a flat surface.
 Make sure that the parts of the equipment are clean and in working order.